isar/isar/docs/docs/queries.md

 ### Lists

-Even lists can be used in queries.
+Even lists can be queried:

 ```dart
 class Tweet {